I enjoy auto racing - NASCAR (National Association of Stock Car Auto Racing)

 Indianapolis Motor Speedway.
 In 1969 Mario Andretti notched

-his lone Indianapolis 500 in the STP Oil Treatment Special.
+his lone Indianapolis 500 victory in the STP Oil Treatment Special.
 Gordon Johncock

 won the Indianapolis 500 in 1973 behind the wheel of the STP Double Oil